1 in 4 public housing units sit vacant during D.C. affordability crisis

 In the three years since, D.C.
 Housing Authority officials moved no one else in, as more than 20,000 people languished on a frozen waiting list for public housing.

 The occupancy decline underscores entrenched troubles at the agency tasked with housing some of the District’s poorest residents.
-The city’s largest landlord, the authority serves about 28,000 households through housing vouchers and traditional public housing properties.
+The city’s largest landlord, the authority serves about 30,000 households through housing vouchers and mixed-finance and traditional public housing properties.

-Brenda Donald, who has been director for just over a year, has blamed the worsening vacancies on her predecessor while pledging to make it her top priority.
+Brenda Donald, who has been director for about 16 months, has blamed the worsening vacancies on her predecessor while pledging to make it her top priority.
 “I’ve run big, complex systems, and they don’t get broken overnight, and you can’t fix them overnight,” Donald said in a recent interview.

 That’s the lowest of any large housing authority in the country, according to a recent report from the U.S. Department of Housing and Urban Development that slammed DCHA for poor management.
 The report demands the agency significantly improve occupancy and other issues or risk defaulting on its agreement with the federal government.